MaibornWolff/SecObserve/docs/getting_started/about.md

 # About SecObserve

 !!! note "SecObserve in a nutshell"
-    SecObserve is an open source vulnerability management system for software development teams that supports a variety of open source vulnerability scanners and integrates easily into CI/CD pipelines.
+    SecObserve is an open source vulnerability management system for software development and cloud environments.
+It supports a variety of open source vulnerability scanners and integrates easily into CI/CD pipelines.

 ![Dashboard](../assets/images/screenshot_dashboard.png)